Ever wondered why people stare at others privates? Have you asked yourself if it’s a tic, an obsession, a compulsive action or all three?

 Visual Tourettic OCD

-Staring OCD is now known as Visual or Ocular Tourettic OCD.
+Staring OCD is also known as Visual or Ocular Tourettic OCD.
 That makes sense to me because the urge to stare feels like an involuntary eye movement is about to happen, like a premonitory tic.

 Whether I’d say it is an impulse is not clear.
 I say that because it would come with motivation, and I’m unsure if I have a genuine cause to stare at people’s privates.
 But that said, I do have a feeling of wanting to complete the process to feel right.
 In other words, the sight of someone’s intimate area arouses my need to stare and bring it to a stopping point.